Careers at CCS

 - Pay schedule for teaching positions

 The Children’s Community School is an equal opportunity employer.
 Our policies, procedures, and practices are designed to prohibit discrimination on the basis of race, ethnicity, color, religious creed, disability, ancestry, national origin, age, marital status, sex, gender, or sexuality.
 We strive to create a just and diverse school community.
 We encourage people of color, men, and LGBTQ people to apply for all positions.

 Subbing at CCS

-Now seeking subs for fall 2018!
+Now seeking substitute teachers!
 Send your résumé and letter of interest to Stephanie; we will reach out to schedule an orientation in late August before school starts in September.

 Do you get along well with young children?
 The Children’s Community School is always looking for substitute teachers.
 Sometimes we schedule subs in advance; other times we reach out for subs just the night before or the morning of.
 If you freelance or work part-time, subbing can be a great fit for you!